Skip to Content

 • Assisting physicians in receiving testing reports the same day

-• Maintaining timely communication with the primary care physician as their patient moves through testing modalities
+• Maintaining timely communication with the primary care physician as you move through testing modalities

-• Providing education and support regarding cardiovascular risk factors, tests and treatments, preparations and expectations, medication actions and necessary lifestyle changes
+• Providing education on cardiovascular risk factors, tests, treatments, preparations, expectations, medication actions and lifestyle changes

 If you have questions about your cardiovascular care before or after treatment, please call our care assure nurse navigator at (850) 767-2231.